Arbitration Attorneys Morris County, NJ

 Before beginning the arbitration process, couples can choose whether they wish to enter into binding arbitration, or non-binding arbitration.
 Binding arbitration means that any and all settlements awarded by the judge arbitrator will be final, and legally binding.
 While any binding arbitration settlement can be modified if circumstances change after the divorce, they cannot be modified on the sole basis that you disagree with the final ruling of the arbitrator.
 On the other hand, a non-binding arbitration means that either party is free to seek the ruling of a court-decided divorce if, after their arbitration is concluded, they are not satisfied with the resulting settlements.

 Both methods have their advantages and disadvantages.
-The principal advantage of a binding arbitration is that it will ultimately result in your divorce being finalized, while a non-binding arbitration can sometimes mean that you have wasted time, effort, and money on the arbitration process, only to then seek a traditional court-decided divorce afterwards.
-On the other hand, non-binding arbitrations can be advantageous because, even if ultimately rejected, they can give both couples a sense of the type of settlement they can expect in a court decision, and can cause them to reevaluate their options concerning other alternative dispute resolution methods.
+The principal advantage of a binding arbitration is that it will ultimately result in your divorce being finalized, while a non-binding arbitration can sometimes mean that you have wasted time, effort, and money on the arbitration process, only to then seek a traditional court-decided divorce afterward.
+On the other hand, non-binding arbitrations can be advantageous because, even if ultimately rejected, they can give both couples a sense of the type of settlement they can expect in a court decision and can cause them to re-evaluate their options concerning other alternative dispute resolution methods.

 Speak with our experienced divorce arbitration attorneys today to gain a better understanding of whether a binding arbitration or a non-binding arbitration makes more sense in your specific situation.